-Dr Tracie O’Keefe is one of the most highly qualified and experienced Clinical Hypnotherapist, as well as being trained in Medical Hypnosis and Naturopath, practicing in Australia today, having worked with tens of thousands of patients, who has received worldwide recognition and praise for her research and development of clinical procedures.
+Dr Tracie O’Keefe DCH is one of the most highly qualified and experienced clinical hypnotherapists, as well as being trained in medical hypnosis, nutritional medicine and naturopathy, practicing in Australia today who has received worldwide recognition and praise for her research and development of clinical procedures.

-Are you someone who has problems with chemical anesthetics?
+Are you someone who has problems with chemical anaesthetics?

 Have you had memory loss after surgery?

-Do you have psychotic reactions to chemical anesthetics?
+Do you have psychotic reactions to chemical anaesthetics?

-Experience the physical side effects and complications of chemical anesthetics?
+Do you experience the physical side effects and complications of chemical anaesthetics?

-Did you know that hypnosis can be used to induce an anesthetic effect during surgery?
+Did you know that hypnosis can be used to induce an anaesthetic effect during surgery?

-Medical hypnosis is a particular branch of hypnosis that takes in hormonal production, gastrointestinal modulation, immune function, control of blood pressure, heart rate and breathing, pain control, anesthesia and alteration of neurological function.
+Medical hypnosis is a particular branch of hypnosis that takes in hormonal production, gastrointestinal modulation, immune function, control of blood pressure, heart rate and breathing, pain control, anaesthesia and alteration of neurological function.
 Do not expect your doctor or surgeon to have any experience or knowledge of this field.
-I am happy to coordinate with your clinician to educate them and work with them during procedures.
+I am happy to co-ordinate with your clinician to educate them and work with them during procedures.

-Hypoesthesia and pain relief is often used in minor procedures and dental practice but has also been used in major surgery when chemical anesthetic is contraindicated, including abdominal, limb and heart surgery.
-Even if we do not use complete hypoesthesia the use of hypnosis can dramatically reduce the need for chemical anesthetic.
+Hypno-anaesthesia and pain relief is often used in minor procedures and dental practice but has also been used in major surgery when chemical anaesthetic is contraindicated, including abdominal, limb and heart surgery.
+Even if we do not use complete hypno-anaesthesia, the use of hypnosis can dramatically reduce the need for chemical anaesthetic.

-I have performed dental anesthesia, and experienced it myself, and provided hypoesthesia services for clinicians during surgical procedures, which I have also experienced myself.
+I have performed dental anaesthesia, and experienced it myself, and provided hypno-anaesthesia services for clinicians during surgical procedures, which I have also experienced myself.

 There are two choices:

-- You can be hypnotically trained to induce the anesthesia yourself in our clinic.
+- You can be hypnotically trained to induce the anaesthesia yourself in my clinic.
 This will also include post-surgical healing hypnosis.

-- We can do some initial in clinic trainings and then I will attend the procedure and work with you.
-For more major surgeries we have a chemical anesthesiologist on stand-by if needed.
+- We can do some initial in-clinic trainings and then I will attend the procedure and work with you.
+For more major surgeries we have a chemical anaesthesiologist on stand-by if needed.
 I will also attend to your post-surgical hypnosis.

-The good news is that research indicates that post-surgical healing and discharge from hospital is faster after hypoesthesia.
-The body recovery systems and wound healing seem to kick in more naturally.
+The good news is that research indicates that post-surgical healing and discharge from hospital is faster after hypno-anaesthesia.
+The body’s recovery systems and wound healing seem to kick in more naturally.

-To get help for medical and dental procedures and surgery using hypnosis for anesthesia, call my office now and we will work with you and your clinician 02 8021 6429.
+Book your appointment to get help for medical and dental procedures and surgery using hypnosis for anaesthesia, with Dr Tracie O’Keefe DCH by calling 02 8021 6429.

 DISCLAIMER: *Many factors will be important in determining your actual results and no guarantees are made that you will achieve results similar to anyone else’s.
 The nature of therapy requires each person entering therapy to actively engage in the session and to carry out any additional recommendations outside the session, so results vary according to the individual.